WilliamASC22/pigeonproject/README.md

 ## Calling flow

-PigeonProject supports browser-based voice and video calling through WebRTC.
+PigeonProject supports browser based voice and video calling through WebRTC.

 When a user starts a call: